Use Jupyter Notebook to hunt for security threats

 - Machine learning and deep learning

 We've also released some open-source Jupyter security tools in a package named msticpy.
 This package is used in many of the included notebooks.
 Msticpy tools are designed specifically to help with creating notebooks for hunting and investigation and we're actively working on new features and improvements.
+For more information, see the MSTIC Jupyter and Python Security Tools documentation.

 The Azure Sentinel Community GitHub repository is the location for any future Azure Sentinel notebooks built by Microsoft or contributed from the community.